-A supportive winter diet will be aimed at pacifying kapha without increasing vata or vice versa.
+A supportive winter diet will be aimed at balancing kapha without increasing vata or vice versa.
 For many, appropriate winter dietary habits actually come quite naturally.

 - You’ll want to focus on eating warm, cooked, slightly oily, well-spiced foods, favoring a balance of the six tastes.

-- Drink room temperature, warm, or hot beverages and avoid iced or chilled drinks, if possible.
+- Drink room temperature, hot, or warm beverages and avoid iced or chilled drinks, if possible.
 You can increase heat and circulation while encouraging clean and clear respiratory passages by drinking a tea boiled for five minutes with ½ teaspoon each of dried ginger, cinnamon, and clove.

 - CCF Tea encourages strong digestion and can be taken after meals or sipped throughout the day.